CALL FOR SPEAKERS

 About the Call:

-• Deep knowledge about and passion for the subject matter on which they wish to offer presentations;
+- Deep knowledge about and passion for the topic they wish to offer presentations about.

-For every application round, we seek a few speakers with topics that align with themes of our upcoming programming.
-For the 2026-2027, this key programming includes the following two themes.
+We invite applicants to submit presentation proposals on topics that represent a wide range of disciplines, including history, literature, art, music, philosophy, government, heritage, culture, and the natural and social sciences, as they relate to the humanities.
+For every application round, we also seek a few speakers with topics that align with themes of our upcoming programming.
+For the 2026-2027, this programming includes:

 THEME 1: The 250th Anniversary of the Signing of the Declaration of Independence

-We encourage speakers whose presentation topics lift up under-told stories and explore some of the following themes and questions:
+We encourage speakers whose presentation topics elevate under-told stories and illuminate the ideals of the Declaration of Independence, such as equality, the pursuit of happiness, liberty, and justice.
+Presentations might also explore the following themes and topics:

 Application Process: